Tools & Media

 Mockups

-Mockups are everywhere, but most aren't that great.
+Mockups are having a little renaissance.
+They're so much better than they used to be, but awful ones still abound.
 Here are my top recommendations to present your work in the best light:

-For photography, start with The Mockups, a production of the fantastic site The Brand Identity.
+For photography, start with The Brand Identity's mockup store.
 It's an aggregation of some of the best mockups, including those featured individually below.
 Fantastic quality and broadly usable (not too opinionated, so the emphasis is on the work and they're flexible) with a medium price point in my opinion.
 Check out the heavily-discounted bundles.

 LS Graphics is my go-to for isolated device renders, both static (PS) animated (AE).
 A wide array of devices and platforms.
 Buy ala carte or in an unlimited-access subscription (a great value).
 They also have a fantastic Figma plugin with a subset of their products available as a (confusingly, different) subscription, which is highly recommended.
 A bunch of equally high quality free stuff, too.